lamystere/endless-orgasm-machine/doc/WebSocket.md

 # WebSocket Communication

-The Edge-o-Matic 3000 serves as a WebSocket host for streaming data over wireless networks.
+The Endless Orgasm Machine serves as a WebSocket host for streaming data over wireless networks.
 The NoGasm UI project makes use of this, but you are free to develop your own interface.

 The WebSocket interface uses JSON serialization for both sending and receiving packets.
 The structure of a payload sent